 - Anything taken from the library area must be checked out with the librarian. - Books are checked out for two-week periods; they may be rechecked after that period. - Students who are dismissed from the library will have limited access to the library until such time that the librarian grants full access.
-They may only use the library while under the direct supervision of a regular classroom teacher. - Students will have a specific purpose for being in the library which will be written on a library pass by the classroom teacher. - Report cards will be held at the end of the quarter if overdue books are not returned and fines paid.
-Any student whose report card is held for the above reasons will lose his/her library privileges for the next quarter. - Students must go directly to the library and return directly to class.
+They may only use the library while under the direct supervision of a regular classroom teacher. - Students will have a specific purpose for being in the library which will be written on a library pass by the classroom teacher. - Students must go directly to the library and return directly to class.
 They are not to go to any other part of the building, including the restroom, etc. - The library is to be a quiet place to work at all times.
 Students who are disruptive will be asked to go back to class. - Computers are to be used for school work only. - No student may be in the library or computer lab without supervision.